wictorwilen/express-msteams-host/README.md

 ### Adding support for Calling in bots

+> **NOTE:** This method is deprecated and might be deleted in the future.
+For now it will remain available for usage.

 When adding calling support to bots you need to create an incoming webhook method of your bot implementation.
 This method should be decorated with the `BotCallingWebhook` decorator and must follow the [Express middleware signature](http://expressjs.com/en/4x/api.html#middleware-callback-function-examples).
 The endpoint you specify in the decorator, has to represent the calling endpoint you specify when registering the Teams Channel to your Bot in the Azure portal.

 ``` TypeScript